 On or around July 31st, 2013 the CPUC will send each LSE the preliminary month specific RA obligation for January-December 2014.
 Because the Year-Ahead forecasts will make assumptions about direct access load, the Year-Ahead forecasts are revised to account for actual direct access customer migration to date, and expected additional load migration prior to the obligation period.
 On or about August 17, 2013 LSEs are able to submit revised forecasts to account for load migration or revised assumptions that occur between April and August.
 This is to improve accuracy of the RA obligations that LSEs are required to procure towards and that are to be met with the year ahead filing in October.
 All LSEs will receive Final RA obligations and allocations on or about September 17th, 2013; all LSEs will receive adjustments even if each LSE does not individually file adjustments to their year ahead load forecasts.
-IOUs should adjust their forecast to account both for customers who are known to have returned to bundled service and for those that have notified the IOU that they intend to return to bundled service prior to the Filing Month.
+IOUs should adjust their forecast to account both for customers who are known to have returned to bundled service and for those that have notified the IOU that they intend to return to bundled service prior to the filing Month.
 ESPs should account for contracted load and a reasonable expectation for the rate of contract renewals of non-firm load or load with expiring contracts.
 If the CEC determines that the assumptions made are not plausible, the CEC may make a plausibility adjustment to account for a more plausible rate of customer retention.
 The CPUC requires LSEs to procure to meet RAR based on the load forecasts that are submitted to the CEC and adjusted by the CEC.

 After the Year Ahead RA compliance filings, an LSE with migrating direct access customers is responsible for adjusting its monthly load forecast and monthly RA obligation and reflect those changes on the monthly RA Template, which is currently due along the same schedule as the Month Ahead RA Filings.
 IOUs should adjust their forecast to account both for customers who are known to have returned to bundled service and for those that have notified the IOU that they intend to return to bundled service prior to the Filing Month.
 ESPs should account for contracted load and a reasonable expectation for the rate of contract renewals of non-firm load or load with expiring contracts.
 If the CEC determines that the assumptions made are not plausible, the CEC may make a plausibility adjustment to account for a more plausible rate of customer retention.
 The CPUC requires LSEs to procure to meet RAR based on the load forecasts that are submitted to the CEC and adjusted by the CEC.
 The CEC will communicate these monthly adjusted forecasts to the CPUC for compliance validation purposes.

-D.10-06-036 (OP 6e) ordered that Load Serving entities may, at the discretion of California Energy Commission staff, file changes to their load forecasts up to 25 days before the due date of any 2014 month-ahead compliance filings.
+Pursuant to D.10-06-036 (OP 6e) LSEs may, at the discretion of California Energy Commission staff, file changes to their load forecasts up to 25 days before the due date of any 2014 month-ahead compliance filings.
 LSEs are not to submit revisions after the filing due dates laid out in Section 2 of this Guide, unless approved by CEC staff, and any revisions made after the filing date without CEC approval or any revisions made less than 25 days before the RA compliance filing will be ignored by CEC and CPUC staff for RA compliance purposes.